-- How can I make my EM accessible?
+- How can I make my educational material accessible?

 It depends on the type of digital content (see: Accessible digital content) and the tools you use to create the EM (see: Tools for creating accessible content).

-- Is my EM suitable to my student with X disability?
+- Is my educational material suitable to my student with X disability?